yclas/documentation/chat-seller.md

 Using Yclas makes it possible for users to contact sellers before purchasing a product, using the traditional contact form or through the internal [Messaging System](http://docs.yclas.com/how-to-use-messaging-system/).

-Since our 2.7.0 version it's possible to let users contact sellers or advertisers directly on Whatsapp, Skype and Telegram.
+Since our 2.7.0 version, users can contact sellers or advertisers directly on Whatsapp, Skype or Telegram.

 To do that, you need to create three [**User Custom Field**](http://docs.yclas.com/users-custom-fields/):